KaiwenHuu/ECON-494/README.md

 # ECON-494

-This is my undergraduate research project in "Seminar in Applied International Economics".
+This is my undergraduate research project for "Seminar in Applied International Economics".
 I explored the relationship between global sea-level and stock performance/characteristics.

 Link to datasets: